 Overview of recent trends in sport marketing, facilities management, and tourism.
 Assessment strategies, staffing considerations, equipment procurement, and operational protocols related to construction; safety; maintenance; legal issues; and event organization, marketing, and management.

 HEW 204 PERSONAL HEALTH

 The many problems and advances in medicine and public health as they affect the health status of the individual, family, school, and community.
+C grade or better is required in HEW 204 for some upper-division HEW courses.
 Offered every semester and summer.

 HEW 225 INTRODUCTION TO DISEASE PREVENTION

 Introduction to the general principles of disease.
 Etiology, signs, symptoms, treatment, and management of diseases that affect individual organs in the various body systems.
 Offered every semester, J Term and summer.

 HEW 250 INTRODUCTION TO HUMAN MOVEMENT

 HEW 295 RESEARCH EXPERIENCE IN HEALTH AND WELLNESS